Latest news

 In particular, the facade design and materials used has gone through a significant review - see more about this evolution in our Facade Design Development report.

-Talk a walk through the new design
+Talk a walk through the design

 Thank you to the young people from Monash Youth Services for narrating our walk through.